 It feels like years since I shared my last outfit post!
 But my sartorial loves are still here.
 Now the struggle is satisfying my love of clothes and my love for our world… These DL1961 denim pants and Timberland boots are two finds from a few months ago that I’ve loved more than I thought possible!

 While I’ve been downsizing everything in our home and shopping my closet more, I haven’t been buying as many clothes.
 I’ve come to the realization that I have a lot of what I need.
-When the time does come to add to my wardrobe, however, I’ve been trying to be more mindful of brands I’m buying.
+When the time does come to add to my wardrobe, however, I’m becoming more mindful of brands I’m buying.

 DL1961 Denim Review

 But I wear jeans, so obviously I have to find a happy medium.
-My first step is to look for more denim brands that are making efforts to be more sustainable.
+My first step is to look for more sustainable denim brands.
 There are a few out there that I’ve heard of, but DL1961 was a brand I’d seen countless times on Nordstrom’s website and whose designs I loved!

 DL1961 denim uses a tiny fraction (a fractionette?) of the water normally used on a pair of jeans and no chemicals to add character.
 You can read their sustainability story here.